MadBomber/aia/README.md

 **Most Recent Change**: Refer to the [Changelog](CHANGELOG.md) v0.5.6
-- Directives within a chat session follow up are not available
+- Directives within a chat session follow up are now available
 - when the `--shell` option is set access to envars and shell scripts are availabe in a chat session follow up prompt
 - when the `--erb` option is set, access to ERB-based dynamic content is available in a chat session follow up prompt.